thunderbird89/esf/stories/story-knock-knock.md

 Miguel exchanged glances with Captain Teresa Ramos beside him.
 They'd been told the Talons were experimental aircraft developed through international partnership.
 Not that they were built with alien technology.

 > "Twenty-three hours ago," HARBINGER continued, "hostile extraterrestrial forces acquired unauthorized access to a jump beacon in this solar system.
-A Ryzak subjugation fleet—thirty-four capital ships including two carriers deploying six hundred strike craft—will arrive in approximately twenty-six hours.
+A Ryzak subjugation fleet - thirty-four capital ships including two carriers deploying six hundred strike craft - will arrive in approximately twenty-six hours.
 Their objective is the occupation of Earth."

 The silence in the room became absolute.
 Miguel felt his heart hammering.
 This had to be some kind of test.
 Some elaborate training scenario.